 Have your own bike?
 The $16 is to pay for bike rental, if you are bringing your own bike, you do not need to pay this reservation fee.

 Please use the code: byobike in the Discount section to avoid paying this.
 YOU WILL NOT HAVE A BIKE RENTED FOR YOU, YOU MUST BRING YOUR OWN!

 Where: Tour begins at the Bike Rental Shop at 56 West 56th Street (map) - Central Park Sightseeing - between 5th and 6th Avenue.

-When: Fridays @9:30 am through mid-October.
+When: @9:30am Fridays.
+Dress appropriate for the weather.
 View Our Full Tour Calendar.

 Cost: This tour is free to take, and you get to decide what, if anything, the tour was worth when it's done.
 A name-your-own-price tour is a tour for every budget.

 CENTRAL PARK SIGHTSEEING